Gentle Transporting for Your Betta: A Step-by-Step Guide

 How to Safely Transport Your Betta Fish by Car

-Moving can be stressful for both you and your betta fish.
-Here are 10 simple steps to help you relocate your betta safely and comfortably:
+Here are simple steps to help you relocate your betta safely and comfortably:

 Change the Water